Develop your skills by helping your peers.

 - APMA 0650 - REQ190984

 - ENGN 0040, 0520, 0720 - REQ190980

 Academic Tutoring Program Tutor Job Overview

-Discipline Meetings: Tutors are asked to attend two discipline specific meetings each semester.
-Discipline meetings give tutors the opportunity to connect with fellow peer tutors and build community, discuss course specific trends, ask questions, and discuss group tutoring challenges and provide guidance other tutors.
+Discipline Meetings: Tutors are expected to attend monthly team meetings.
+Team meetings give tutors the opportunity to connect with fellow peer tutors to build community, discuss course specific trends, ask questions, discuss group tutoring challenges, and provide guidance other tutors.

 Observations: New tutors observe a tutor leader before opening their own group.

 Mid-semester meeting: Tutors meet with the Assistant Director to review tutee mid-semester feedback.

 How do tutors give program feedback about their experience?

 - Tutor end of semester questionnaire (Dec/May) is emailed to all tutors allowing them to offer program feedback/experience.

 - Tutors also provide feedback during one-on-one mid-semester meetings or at any time throughout the academic year.